 Roofing including roof space

 Repair category 1

-Notes There are a number of cracked and broken roof slates.
+Notes There are a number of chipped and broken roof slates.

 There is moss growth to the rear roof pitch.

 There is evidence of wood boring insect infestation.
 Please see comments under Dampness, Rot & Infestation.

 Rainwater fittings

-Repair category 2
+Repair category 1

-Notes There is a damaged downpipe and gutter to the front elevation.

-There is corrosion to cast iron sections.
+Notes There is corrosion to cast iron sections.